 Haptic Blue – £550

 Fans of blue aren’t well served by the X-Trail’s colour line-up.
 This shade is the only one offered and it’s quite dark and understated – for some, this’ll be exactly what they want – for others, they might prefer something more outlandish.
 It’ll sell on the used market without hassle and it’ll be problem-free to keep clean.

 Titanium Olive – £550

 This has to go down as one of the weirdest names given to a colour by a manufacturer (Vauxhall Adam’s colour chart notwithstanding).
-It looks quite rich in the configurator image below but, in real life photos, it tends more towards khaki.
+It looks quite rich in the configurator image, but in the real world it tends more towards khaki.
 It won’t be as easy to sell as more muted shades but, at least, it’ll be easy to keep looking clean.

 Copper Blaze – £550

 In opposition to Titanium Olive, we don’t think the configurator image does Copper Blaze justice.
 In real life photos, Copper Blaze has much more of a rich orange hue to it that really comes to life when the light catches it.
 It won’t be the easiest to sell on and it’ll cost you a few extra trips to the car wash, but it juxtaposes the X-Trail’s size perfectly.

 Like metallic colours, pearlescent ones have small elements embedded in the paint but, unlike metallic finishes, these elements are small coloured crystals.
 Not only do they reflect the light but they also refract it to create new colours depending on how you view it.